-The Minimum Flows and Levels (MFLs) for the Chassahowitzka were established in 2013, although at the time of this SWIM Plan establishment this MFLs was scheduled to be re-evaluated.
-The re-evaluation took place in 2019 and set the adopted minimum flow for the Chassahowitzka River that is referenced in these Quantifiable Objective refinements.
+At the time of SWIM Plan establishment, the Minimum Flows and Levels (MFLs) for the Chassahowitzka were scheduled to be re-evaluated by 2019.
+The minimum flow for the Chassahowitzka River was established in 2019.
 Based on this adopted MFL, the SCSC has included a target of >92% natural flow for the minimum flows quantifiable objective target.

 To better capture changes occurring throughout the river, the water clarity and submerged aquatic vegetation (SAV) targets will be presented as different portions (see Figure 1).
 Previously, the targets for water clarity were calculated as an annual average of five sampling stations for the river wide target and an annual average from one sampling station near the headsprings for the headsprings target.
 The river wide target is redefined to the "middle portion of the river" to capture changes occurring at the freshwater-saltwater interface within the river (see Figure 1A).
 The SAV targets were previously calculated as averages of the 25 SAV mapping transects.
-The desirable and invasive SAV targets are redefined into the tidal freshwater habitat, transition zone, and estuarine zone based on data analysis presented to the Springs Coast Committees, and will be calculated by transects 0-2, transect 2.5-5, and transects 5.25-10 respectively (see Figure 1B).
+The desirable and invasive SAV targets are redefined into tidal freshwater habitat, transition zone, and estuarine zone based on data analysis presented to the Springs Coast Committees, and will be calculated by transects 0-2, transect 2.5-5, and transects 5.25-10 respectively (see Figure 1B).